Meet Our Team

 Originally from Springfield, MA, Ali has been an operation and project manager for over a decade.
 She started her career in agriculture in New York City where she lived for many years and helped found and develop community gardens, urban farms, and other food justice projects.
 She comes to Mill City Grows after managing a large organic farm in Western Mass.
 Ali can be reached at Ali[at]millcitygrows[dot]org.

-Food Access Team
+Food Access Staff

 Manager, Urban Farm & Mobile Market